The United States has been a nation of immigrants ever since the first European settlers arrived in the 1600s and began forming the colonies.

 In 2010, there were 40 million foreign-born residents in the United States, making up nearly 13 percent of the population.

-A report in 2019 said 44 million Americans, nearly 14 percent of the U.S. population, are foreign-born, the highest percentage since 1910.
+It’s estimated there are now more than 50 million immigrants living in the United States.
+That’s about 15 percent of the U.S. population, the highest percentage since 1910.
 The demographics have shifted from mostly European immigrants a century ago to Latin American and Asian immigrants today.

-And while the 44 million immigrants is the highest in total numbers in the world, our 14 percent is not.
-Countries such as Canada (22 percent) and Australia (28 percent) are higher.
+And while the 50 million immigrants is the highest in total numbers in the world, our 15 percent is not.
+Countries such as Canada (21 percent) and Australia (30 percent) are among the many nations that have higher percentages.

 There are those who argue that illegal immigration as well as an influx of foreign-born residents can drive down wages and drive up unemployment.
 Their arguments are not without merit.